Inventory control is one of the key ways a business can keep its costs low. This in turn can lead to higher profit margins and increased sales.

 There are eight steps in the inventory management process.
 These are: Receiving product, inspecting and sorting product, monitoring inventory levels, receiving orders, picking and shipping product, updating inventory levels, and placing reorders.

 These eight steps can be done more efficiently with a properly managed inventory process flow.
 Each step can be optimized by tracking and reviewing each step.
-You can eliminate waste, discover flaws, and reallocate resources to any step that needs it to increase your profit and limit your costs.
+You can eliminate inventory shrinkage, discover flaws, and reallocate resources to any step that needs it to increase your profit and limit your costs.

 How to Improve Inventory Management Process